DJMcClellan1966/Book-Club/README.md

 STRIPE_WEBHOOK_SECRET=whsec_your_webhook_secret
 STRIPE_PREMIUM_PRICE_ID=price_premium_id_from_stripe
 STRIPE_PRO_PRICE_ID=price_pro_id_from_stripe

-# Affiliate Links (Optional - for book purchases)
-AMAZON_AFFILIATE_TAG=your-tag-20
-BOOKSHOP_AFFILIATE_TAG=your-tag
-BN_AFFILIATE_TAG=your-tag
 ```

 **Notes:**
-- **AI Features**: App works without OpenAI API key, but AI moderation and recommendations will be disabled
+- **AI Features**: App works without OpenAI API key, but AI moderation and chat features will be disabled
 - **Stripe**: Required only if you want to enable paid subscriptions
-- **Affiliate Tags**: Required only if you want to earn commissions from book purchases
 - See [MONETIZATION.md](MONETIZATION.md) for detailed payment setup instructions

 ### Frontend (.env)